dcaulton/cv_worker/README.md

 ## Install requirements:
 - python 3
 - npm
+- a reachable sql database, e.g. mysql
+- a reachable messaging queue, e.g. rabbitmq
+- memory and disk requirements are driven by the specific models / operations being supported.  running cv_worker_config at install time will help determine if resources are sufficient
 - I've only installed on linux or mac, don't know/care what problems this has on windows